 Menton: The Relaxed Eastern Edge

-Port Garavan in Menton has 500 berths, with a maximum LOA of 40 metres.
+Menton's Port Garavan is the quietest and most affordable port of call on the eastern Riviera.
+The port has 500 berths, with a maximum LOA of 40 metres.
 Rates are the lowest on the Riviera: €500–€800 per night for a 30-metre yacht.
 The marina is less crowded, but facilities are basic—no dedicated fuel dock; vessels must use the TotalEnergies pump at the entrance.
 Shore-side dining includes Le Majestic for seafood.
 Etiquette is informal; the harbourmaster does not require pre-booking for vessels under 25 metres outside August.

 Fuel Infrastructure and Operational Costs